aws/jsii/README.md

 │                   └── maven-metadata.xml.sha1
 ├── js
 │   └── hello-jsii@1.0.0.jsii.tgz
-└── sphinx
+└── python
+    ├── acme.hello-jsii-1.0.0.tar.gz
-    └── hello-jsii.rst
+    └── acme.hello_jsii-1.0.0-py3-none-any.whl
 ```

 These files are ready-to-publish artifacts for each target language.
-You can
+You can see
-see the npm tarball under `js`, the Maven repo under `java`, the Sphinx .rst file
+the npm tarball under `js`, the `python` package under `python`, the Maven repo
-under `sphinx`, etc.
+under `java`, etc...

 That's it.
 You are ready to rock!